adam-gruer/roweb2/content/blog/2018-12-05-learngganimate.md

 ## How was it

-The result was a mixture of fun, laughter and all round goodness of `gganimate` examples that spanned from tutorials of the various transitions to fabulous queen race!
-How can you not love it?
+The result was a mixture of fun 😁, laughter 🤣 and all round goodness of `gganimate` examples that spanned from tutorials of the various transitions to fabulous queen ♛ race!
+How can you not 🧡 it?

 ![](https://github.com/ropenscilabs/learngganimate/blob/master/RuPaul_excercise/making_gganimate_fab_files/figure-markdown_github/rupaulgif-1.gif)